kauboi007/slopper/README.md

-# Slopper - DCT Based AI Image Detector
+# dctect - DCT Based AI Image Detector

 This project is not vibecoded.